16 Days Easy Trek Guide For Mount Everest Base Camp Itinerary From Kathmandu, Capital City of Nepal

 You can see the current of the distant side cross running directly over the bridge with a prayer wheel driven by water.
 The road leads through Buddhist paintings and some very spotted Manis, now you are in Somare (4010 m).

 The trail passes through a tall and wide grassland in Orsho, an area of yak grass with two isolated cabins.
 The road is divided and you take a lower road from Imja Khola to Dingboche.
 It is located at an altitude of (4,410 m).
 Dingboche is a famous stop for hikers and climbers that are heading to Mount Everest, Ama Dablam, or Imja Tse.

 The parties usually spend two nights in Dingboche to acclimatize.
 The town depends largely on tourists who have shelters and camps that make up most of Dingboche.
 You will spend the night in a mountain cabin.

 Day 08 – Acclimatization day – Walk to Nagarjun hill and return: Walk – 5 to 6 km, Duration: 4 to 5 hours

 This is another day reserved for acclimatization.
-We recommend you spending the night in Dingboche at an altitude of 4,410 meters.
-Dingboche is a well famous stop for hikers and climbers on Mount Everest, Ama Dablam or Imja Tse.
+We recommend you spend the night in Dingboche at an altitude of 4,410 meters.
+Dingboche is a well famous stop for hikers and climbers on Mount Everest, Ama Dablam, or Imja Tse.

 Night in the pension.
-Breakfast, lunch and dinner included.
-From Dingboche you can climb the 5050 meter high mountain Nagarjun.
+Breakfast, lunch, and dinner are included.
+From Dingboche, you can climb the 5050-meter-high mountain, Nagarjun.
 The last 15 minutes required a lot of crawling on large rocks, which I thought was incredibly challenging but fun.

 Day 09 – Dingboche to Lobuche (4910 m) Walking time – 11 to 12 km, duration: 5 hours